paulwizviz/learn-web/README.md

 # Overview

-This project contain working examples to illustrate techniques to create web projects using html/dom, Javascript and related Javascript frameworks.
+This project contain working examples to illustrate techniques to work with web elements.

 ## Topics